 Lucas: There are lots of cool features planned like different approaches to safety and more written on our main website, but a lot of that is in the future since we need to get the basics out first.
 I think what’s good about our platform—because I’m a member of BeWelcome and all the others, and even Couchsurfing™ as well—is that it’s not static.
 On other platforms, nothing ever changes, or if something does change, you have no input on it and you don’t know anything about it.
 It comes and you accept it.
 We’re listening to the community, we have almost 100 people working on it, and we can make changes very fast compared to the other websites.
 We won’t be afraid to iterate on things.
 In listening to the community, it could be that everyone says something is terrible, and that’s fine.
 We’ll just change it and it’ll be easy to do that.

 Lucas: That’s the nice thing.
 If I’m working on a feature, like a messaging service, frontend is the last step.
-If I don’t like something about the feature, I’m the one who gets to decide to make a quick update last minute.
+If we don’t like something about the feature, we can sneak in a quick change last minute!

 Lucas: You have to come to collective decisions a bit, but the interesting thing is that you’re the person who wrote the code first.
 Other people may come along and ask why you made a particular choice, and they suggest alternative and often better ways of doing it.
 Then you can either justify why you did and explain why you don’t want to change it, and people do tend to agree, or you can accept their changes.
 Before it’s the end product, there’s plenty of time to play around.
 As it’s going into code, things become clear that are not always clear from design.